Yujie-Cui/side-channels/hpc-profiler/README.md

 ./hpc-profiler <run.config> -s
 ```
 where `<run.config>` is a file which contains the command line arguments of programs to profile.
 Each line in the `run.config` file is a separate program to profile.
-Below is an example of a `run.config` file:
+Below is an example `run.config` file:
 ```
 ./test
 /bin/ls